borckesd/nebulai-miner/README.md

 Go to the Headers tab.

-Scroll down in Request Headers until you find a line like:
+Scroll down in Request Headers until you find

-token: your_token_here
    ```

 3. Install dependencies: